|

 I'm very grateful that I'm not still drinking myself to death, doing every drug imaginable, smoking several packs of cigarettes a day, and flying into uncontrollable rages as I was fifty years ago, but I recognize that sobering up was not something "I" did any more than being a drunk was my doing.
 And although my life as a drunk was very hurtful to myself and others, I can see that it wasn't all bad either – in many ways, it has been a source of wisdom, compassion, insight and greater intelligence.
 It's also very clear here that "Joan being drunk" was no less a manifestation of the living reality than "Joan being sober."
 In reality, everything is one, whole, seamless, undivided flow from which nothing stands apart, and in the end, there is no way to separate "the good" from "the bad," except conceptually, in the mental map.

 With my finger-biting compulsion, sometimes there is the ability to stop.
 But sometimes it just keeps happening uncontrollably.
 Sometimes I give it complete attention, without judgment and without any attempt to stop it.
 Counter-intuitively, when that open attention and complete acceptance happens, the biting always ends, not forever after, but in that moment.
 This open attention and total acceptance is not an ideology or a belief, but rather, it is a felt-absence of resistance and seeking – being completely present and aware without judgment or interpretation of any kind, without wanting the biting to stop, without giving it meaning, without taking it personally as “my” problem or “my” failing.
 Then, instead of the chewed fingers being seen and interpreted as a sign of failure or deficiency, as proof of what a loser I was, they can be seen as simply a happening of life, like the howling wind or the torn bark of a tree.
 Seen through the story of personal failure, there is suffering and despair.
 Seen without that story, there is a natural sense of love and openness in which everything, even chewed fingers, seems beautiful and holy and worthy of being here.
 Wanting this compulsion to be gone forever and never come back only seemed to strengthen it by reincarnating the sense of me (the victim, the screw-up) in conflict with this habit that was supposedly ruining my life (in the story).
 As has often been noted, what we resist persists, because by resisting something, we are giving it importance and power.
 Allowing this compulsion to be here and to dissolve in its own time has felt like true freedom.
 The thinking mind (posing as me) can't make this allowing happen through an act of intention or will—that doesn’t work.
 It is a relaxation of that very movement of the mind that wants to control and manipulate everything.
 In a sense, it happens when it happens.
 But at the same time, there is an ability right here (sometimes, not always) to let go.
-And there is peace here with both the allowing and resisting, both of which are seen as simply impersonal movements of life, different appearances in a dream.
-What I truly am is beyond the dream.
+And there is peace here with both the allowing and resisting, both of which are seen as simply impersonal movements of life, different appearances in a dream, as is the finger-biter.

 How do I work with addiction?